FirelyTeam/firely-docs/vonk/configuration/db_sql.rst

         }

-Have Vonk create your database
+Have Firely Server create your database
 ------------------------------

 This option is mainly for experimentation as it effectively requires sysadmin privileges for the connecting user.